This article will focus your purchasing dollar to provide the most performance

 - Search for a CPU with the fastest single-core performance

-you can afford, in a package with 4 to 8 physical cores
+you can afford, in a package with at least 8 cores

-.
-Here's how we grade multi-core scores for CPUs with 8 or less cores - Weak:
+in real-time playback.
+Here's how we grade multi-core scores for CPUs with 16 or less cores - Weak:

-more than 15,000.
-For example: An 8 core CPU (14,400) with a single core score of 1800 is probably less well suited to music production than a 6 core CPU (12,000) with a single core score of 2600, since much of what happens with audio-processing can't be computed in parallel
+more than 20,000.
+For example: A CPU with a single core score of 2000 is less well suited to music production than a single core score of 3000, since much of what happens with audio-processing can't be computed in parallel

 .
 Ideally, you need a CPU in the Strong or Very Strong category.